Chart Color Schemes

 Harrington Park's population is slightly younger than the national pattern

-Harrington Park's median age is 36 years, closely matching Greater Sydney's average of 37 years, which is slightly below Australia's median age of 38 years.
+Harrington Park's median age is 36 years, nearly matching Greater Sydney's average of 37 years, which is slightly below the Australian median of 38 years.
 Compared to Greater Sydney, Harrington Park has a higher proportion of residents aged 15-24 (18.0%) but fewer residents aged 25-34 (8.6%).
-This concentration of 15-24 year-olds is notably above the national average of 12.5%.
-Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 16.0% to 18.0%, while those aged 65 to 74 have risen from 6.0% to 7.1%.
-Conversely, the proportions of residents aged 5-14 and 35-44 have decreased, from 17.5% to 15.6% and from 14.6% to 13.1%, respectively.
+This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
+Between the 2021 Census and present, the proportion of residents aged 15 to 24 has increased from 16.0% to 18.0%, while those aged 65 to 74 have risen from 6.0% to 7.1%.
+Conversely, the proportion of residents aged 5 to 14 has decreased from 17.5% to 15.6%, and those aged 35 to 44 have dropped from 14.6% to 13.1%.
 By 2041, Harrington Park's age profile is projected to change significantly.
-The 65 to 74 cohort is expected to grow by 74%, adding 599 residents to reach a total of 1,407.
-Residents aged 65 and above are anticipated to drive 81% of population growth, highlighting the demographic aging trend.
-Conversely, the cohorts aged 35-44 and 0-4 are projected to experience population declines.
+The 65 to 74 cohort is expected to grow by 74%, adding 599 residents and reaching a total of 1,407.
+Residents aged 65 and above are anticipated to drive 81% of population growth, reflecting the demographic trend towards aging populations.
+Meanwhile, the 35 to 44 and 0 to 4 age groups are projected to experience population declines.